Diverticular disease: Symptomatic uncomplicated diverticular disease

 SUDD clinically presents with left lower abdominal pain and bowel habit changes (predominantly diarrhea).
 The pain is chronic and does not improve with bowel movement, which distinguishes SUDD from irritable bowel syndrome.
 There is no systemic inflammation in SUDD, evident by lack of fever, normal white blood count and inflammatory markers.
 Fecal calprotectin is increased and can be used to correlate with the severity of symptoms.

 Segmental colitis associated with diverticulosis

 SCAD typically presents with rectal bleeding with or without bowel habit changes.
 Fever is usually absent.
-Unlike other diverticular diseases, SCAD symptoms spontaneously resolve on its own without or with very limited pharmaceutical intervention.
+Unlike other diverticular diseases, SCAD symptoms resolve with very limited pharmaceutical intervention, if any.
 Endoscopic evaluation and biopsy are needed for diagnosis.
 They should show evidence of inflammation in the mucosa in-between diverticula, with sparing of the rectum and proximal colon.
 Histopathological features of SCAD include tumor necrosis factor alpha overexpression and absence of granuloma.
 Laboratory workup would return normal white blood count, negative serological markers and negative anti-Saccharomyces cerevisiae antibodies, distinguishing SCAD from autoimmune and other inflammatory bowel diseases.